 1. How frequently is Google Maps updated?

 In the case of Google Maps API integration, the map is maintained by Google.
 Hexnode fetches data directly from the Google Maps server.
-Every time the map on Hexnode is loaded or re-loaded, data is fetched newly with the Google Maps API.
+Every time the map on Hexnode is loaded or re-loaded, and data is fetched newly with the Google Maps API.

 No, the Scan Device Location action from the Hexnode console won’t involve Google Maps API.
 Manually sending device location from the device also does not involve Google Maps API.
 Location scans return the latitude and longitude of the device as returned by the GPS equipment.
-These coordinates are used to derive an address on the map and marked accordingly when viewed on the map.
+These coordinates are used to derive an address on the map and are marked accordingly when viewed on the map.

 3. Will generating location reports involve Google Maps API?

-No, generating Location Reports won’t involve Google Maps API.
-Location History reports make use of Latitude and Longitude data fetched from the device along with their address location as fetched previously while loading the map on the dashboard or the device page.
+No, generating location reports won’t involve Google Maps API.
+Location History reports make use of latitude and longitude data fetched from the device along with their address location as fetched previously while loading the map on the dashboard or the device page.

 4. Will refreshing the page reload Google Maps?

 Yes, refreshing the page will reload Google Maps.